6076paras/pitchProphet/README.md

 Welcome to the pitchProphet.
 This documentation will guide you through the setup, usage, and development of the project.

-# Project Status 🚧

-This project is under active development, with features being added and updated regularly.
-While predictions currently rely on team-level features, the ultimate goal of this project is to experiement and research with player-level data and advanced ML modeling that capturues the symmetry and patters of the data for more accurate predictions.

 ## Table of Contents

 1. [Introduction](#introduction)